 Students will be engaged in a range of reading activities using fiction, non-fiction and poetry books.
 The speaking and listening activities support the children's ability to understand the text.
-The Cracking Comprehension programme will be used to teach the skills of reading and comprehending efficiently, with a specific focus on answering written questions.
+The Cracking Comprehension programme amongst other comprehension texts will be used to teach the skills of reading and comprehending efficiently, with a specific focus on answering written questions.